cloudinary-community/gatsby-source-cloudinary/README.md

 yarn add --save gatsby-transformer-cloudinary gatsby-plugin-image
 ```

-### Cloudinary Credentials
+### 3. Cloudinary cloudname, key and secret 🤫

 Cloudinary offers a generous free tier which is more than enough to bootstrap projects.
-Obtain your cloudname, key, and secret from your cloudinary console when you signup at [Cloudinary.com](https://cloudinary.com).
+Get your cloudname, key and secret from your cloudinary console when you signup at [Cloudinary.com](https://cloudinary.com).

-### Environment configuration
+### 4. Use .env.development 🔑

 Store your `cloudName`, `apiKey` and `apiSecret` as environment variables for security.
-To do this, create a file in the project's root named `.env`.
-Add your environment variables in it with:
+Create an `.env.development` file in the project's root and add your environment variables.

 ```
 CLOUDINARY_API_KEY=INSERT API KEY HERE